dmarkdenzel/LBYCPD2/README.md

    <img width="600" src="https://raw.githubusercontent.com/dmarkdenzel/LBYCPD2/master/assets/step1.png">
   </p>

 Once the application is up and running the first screen that would be shown is the login screen.
-If the user is new to the application they can press register and login to the application; otherwise, if they are a old user then they can simply login to the application
+If the user is new to the application they can press register and sign up to the application; otherwise, if they are a old user then they can simply login to the application

 <p align="center">
    <img width="200" src="https://raw.githubusercontent.com/dmarkdenzel/LBYCPD2/master/assets/Login%20Screen.png">